 A Statista survey found that, in 2019, 41 percent of young millennials ages 18–26 switched to mobile payments, up from 32 percent in 2018.
 It also reported that 38 percent of senior millennials ages 27–37 switched to mobile payment, up from 24 percent in 2018.
 Businesses should take note and provide the mobile contactless payment experience that this generation will soon come to expect.

 Adopting mobile payment systems, like Square’s point-of-sale system that can accept any type of mobile payment, keeps you relevant and secure, and can even boost your bottom line.
-Square Reader for contactless and chip is simple to set up and costs just £19 + VAT.
+Square Reader is simple to set up and costs just £19 + VAT.
 Our payment solutions are designed with you in mind.